ljsinclair/featurebase-docs/docs/tools/fbsql-examples/fbsql-loader-eg-ingest.md

 ---
-title: fbsql loader generic example
+title: fbsql loader ingest example
 layout: default
-parent: CLI SQL tool
+parent: fbsql loader examples
 grand_parent: Tools
-nav_order: 20
+nav_order: 4
 ---

 # How do I use fbsql loader to import data from a data source?